Kayo20/nft/README.md

 CSP and secure headers (use helmet if using Node or set headers in Edge Functions).
 CORS: restrict origins to your frontend domain(s) only.
 Rate limiting: add per-IP and per-account rate-limits for heavy endpoints (/api/fuse, /api/chest/open, /api/shop/purchase).
-Secrets: store SUPABASE_SERVICE_KEY, POLYGON_RPC_URL, ALCHEMY_KEY in Supabase secrets or a managed secrets store.
+Secrets: store SUPABASE_SERVICE_KEY, BNB_RPC_URL, ALCHEMY_KEY in Supabase secrets or a managed secrets store.
 Rotate keys periodically.
 Database: enable automatic backups & point-in-time recovery if available.
 RLS: enforce row-level settings on Postgres; use server role for admin tasks only.
 Parameterized DB queries and strong input validation on all APIs.